-The Safe Relationships program supports young people who have a history of, or are at risk of, using violence at home or in a dating context, to cease their use of violence.
+The Safe Relationships program supports young people who have a history of, or are at risk of, using violence at home or in a dating context, to reduce their use of violence and support therapeutic healing.

 The program works with adolescents aged 10-17, alongside their parents or carers, to acknowledge the difficult circumstances that lead to the use of violence, whilst also supporting individuals to take responsibility for this behaviour, and the harm it causes.
 The Safe Relationships program works together with existing case managers to help young people develop safe and respectful relationships.
 The model aims to end violence and increase safety by strengthening family relationships and creating a web of responsibility.